-A guide and advice for people who want to file a claim at the Rolls Building online.
+A guide and advice for people who want to file documents online at the Business and Property Courts, Rolls Building.

 People wishing to file a claim in the Rolls Building can register to use CE-File and file their documents electronically, search for cases and order office copies.

-You can also file case papers online regardless of whether the case was started electronically or not.
+You can file case papers online regardless of whether the case was started electronically or not.

-CE-File can be used for cases in the:
+CE-File can be used for cases in the different Business and Property Lists:

 User name and passwords